Gonexa University

 Add child objects to Salesforce

-• Select the Salesforce object linked to your context (e.g. opportunity products linked to the opportunity)
+• Select the Salesforce object linked to your context (ex: Opportunity products linked to the opportunity)

-• Rename the tag label carefully if you want to have multiple arrays on the same child object
+• Rename the tag label correctly if you want to have several tables on the same child object

 • Click on “Create”

-• We finish this part by clicking on “Open Assistant” to facilitate the insertion of information into the final document.
+• We end this part by clicking on “Access tags” in order to facilitate the insertion of tags in the final document.

 Inserting tables in Word